106,000 customers, 8,300 cars, 260 employees, 22 lots, 3 stadiums, three cities, one day.

 “Back in September 2016, during our initial meetings with the San Jose Earthquakes and Avaya Stadium representatives, the question we all asked ourselves was, ‘Could we do this if three stadiums held events simultaneously?’”
 Spencer Sechler, director of business development, recalls.

-“After our Avaya Stadium meeting, we sat as a team back at our office and agreed that, while it would be a challenge, we had the capabilities and expertise to manage the scenario and still deliver an excellent product and service to all stakeholders,” said Michael Rescigno, director of operations.
+“After our Avaya Stadium meeting, we sat as a team back at our office and agreed that, while it would be a challenge, we had the capabilities and expertise to manage the scenario and still deliver an excellent product and service to all stakeholders,” said Impark consultant, Michael Rescigno.

 The nuts and bolts of operational planning soon followed, and involved the input of our in-house event venue team of specialists and nine location managers in the San Francisco Bay Area.
 “We have years of experience throughout the large entertainment and sporting events industry,” Renan Molina, senior operations manager, said, “That’s why we were confident we had the capabilities to handle such a monumental task.”